Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Highest derivative multisegments

 \subsection{Highest derivatives by St-derivatives}

-Recall that in Proposition \ref{prop unique as segments}, we have shown that an ascending sequence of segments can be used to construct a simple quotient of BZ derivatives.
-On the other hand, the highest derivative is known to be irreducible.
-Thus, the strategy of a proof of the following result is to show an ascending sequence of segments has sum of absolute length of segments equal to the level of the representation.
+Recall that from Proposition \ref{prop unique as segments} and Lemma \ref{lem dual property}, we have that derivatives of an ascending sequence of segments can be used to construct a simple quotient of BZ derivatives.
+On the other hand, the highest derivative of an irreducible representation is known to be irreducible.
+Thus, the strategy of a proof of the following result is to show an ascending sequence of segments has the sum of the absolute lengths of segments equal to the level of that representation.